GreptimeTeam/docs/docs/user-guide/administration/disaster-recovery/back-up-&-restore-data.md

+---
+description: Describes how to use GreptimeDB's Export and Import tools for database backup and restoration, including command syntax, options, usage scenarios, best practices, troubleshooting, and performance tips.
+---

 # GreptimeDB Export & Import Tools

 This guide describes how to use GreptimeDB's Export and Import tools for database backup and restoration.